corkami/pocs/readme.txt

  **. relocsstripped.exe       a PE using relocations even if RELOCS_STRIPPED is set **. relocsstripped64.exe     PE32+ version

+ *** relocOSdet.exe           combining relocations type 9 and 4 to detect OSes

 DataDirectory 6: Debug
  *.. debug.exe                a PE with a Debug Directory (and missing symbols)